-Now that you are aware of the benefits of having a managed freelance team over the traditional remote team.
+Now that you are aware of the benefits of having a managed remote team over the traditional remote team.
 The next question that must have popped up in your mind would be how to build a managed remote team and What’s the process?

 Going Remote?
 Is it the best option for your company?